 Lynn Cassiers is a Brussels based singer/soundscaper in the new jazz and improv scene.
-In Belgium she has worked with contemporary jazz ensembles such as Octurn, The Brussels Jazz Orchestrated and Mäâk.
+In Belgium she has worked with contemporary jazz ensembles such as Octurn, The Brussels Jazz Orchestra and Mäâk.
 She’s part of bands like Tape Cuts Tape (w Rudy Trouvé/Eric Thielemans), Flying Nimbus(w Manolo Cabras), Lilly Joel(w Jozef Dumoulin), Oba Loba, Lidlboj, Alexandra Grimal’s ‘Naga’, ‘La Vapeur au-dessus du Riz’ (opera clandestin de Alexandra Grimal), Eve Beuvens Tri(w)ords,…

 Besides performing solo and as a sideman, Lynn leads her own projects: ‘Imaginary Band’(clean feed 2018) and ‘YUN’(clean feed 2020).
 Two mid sized electro-acoustic ensembles that, despite a partially overlapping line-up, each have their own distinct sound and repertoire. (w Erik Vermeulen, Marek Patrman, Manolo Cabras, Bo van der Werf, Jozef Dumoulin, Sylvain Debaisieux, Ananta Roosens, Niels Van Heertum)